dasdom/DHTweaks/README.md

 Installation
 ------------

 1. Download the zip and add the Tweaks.xcodeproj to your workspace.
+2. Chose the Tweaks scheme and you iOS device and build.
-2. In you application target add the Tweaks framework 'Embedded Binaries'.
+3. In you application target add the Tweaks framework 'Embedded Binaries'.
-3. Add `import Tweaks` in your AppDelegate.
+4. Add `import Tweaks` in your AppDelegate.
-4. Exchange the line `var window = UIWindow?` with `var window = ShakeableWindow(frame: UIScreen.mainScreen().bounds)`.
+5. Exchange the line `var window = UIWindow?` with `var window = ShakeableWindow(frame: UIScreen.mainScreen().bounds)`.

 Usage
 -----